lukasdylan/FootballNews2/README.md

 5. [Anko](https://github.com/Kotlin/anko) for some class extension (only used [Common](https://github.com/Kotlin/anko#anko-commons))
 6. Fully used AndroidX

-This project using MVVM pattern with DataBinding, and already modularize
+This project using MVVM pattern with DataBinding, and already modularize.

+Development tools:
+Android Studio 3.4 Canary 10
+Postman